oracle/node-oracledb/doc/api.md

 ### <a name="numberofthreads"></a> 14.3 Connections, Threads, and Parallelism

 If you open more than four connections, such as via increasing [`poolMax`](#proppoolpoolmax), you should increase the number of worker threads available to node-oracledb.
-The thread pool size should be at least equal to the maximum number of connections.
+A thread pool that is too small can cause connection requests to fail with the error *NJS-040: connection request timeout* or *NJS-076: connection request rejected*.

-If the application does database and non-database work concurrently, extra threads could also be required for optimal throughput.
+The thread pool size should be equal to, or greater than, the maximum number of connections.
+If the application does database and non-database work concurrently, then additional threads could also be required for optimal throughput.

-Increase the thread pool size by setting the environment variable [UV_THREADPOOL_SIZE][20] before starting Node.
+Increase the thread pool size by setting the environment variable [UV_THREADPOOL_SIZE][20] before starting Node.js.
 For example, in a Linux terminal, the number of Node.js worker threads can be increased to 10 by using the following command: